Navy Petty-Officers School: Treatment of women in the ESMA

 Women were subject to psychological torture and sexual abuse while being captive in ESMA.
 Part of the military's psychological torment and disciplining of women was to force them to adhere to beauty standards by giving them make-up, perfume, and wax.
 For later to be taken on fictional dates where they were later sexually assaulted by their "date" who in reality was a member of the military.
-ESMA was a place of constant sexual violence where not even a pregnancy would spare women from being raped.
+ESMA was a place of constant sexual violence where not even pregnancy would spare women from being raped.
 Additionally, women who were pregnant were forced to give birth or abort their child in an unsafe and horrible medical environment.
 Children of the women who were forced to give birth were taken away and/or adopted by members of the military.
 It was common for women to return to ESMA after giving birth without even having the knowledge of what was the sex of their child or its whereabouts.
 Unlike men, during torture women were being sexually degraded and called slurs like "turra" which is Argentinian slang for whore.